AhmedElshaarany/CarND-Vehicle-Detection/README.md

 ####2.
 Removing False Positives and Combining Bounding Boxes

 In order to remove false positives, I recorded the positions of positive detections over 10 consecutive video frames.
 From the positive detections of these 10 frames, I created a heatmap and then thresholded that map to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.
+I used an OOP approach to be able to keep track of previous frames.
+This can be found in the second to last cell of the IPyhton Notebook.

 Here's an example result showing the heatmap from a series of frames of video, the `scipy.ndimage.measurements.label()` method was used to create a bounding box to cover the area of each detected blob: